We get lots of questions about AWS certification exams and this is a frequently asked question that came through LinkedIn:

 First, if you look up the AWS Associate level exams on the AWS website, you will notice the Candidate Overview information.
 Let’s look at the Candidate Overview for the AWS Certified Solutions Architect – Associate exam:

-- Ability to identify and define requirements for an AWS-based application
+- Ability to identify and define technical requirements for an AWS-based application

-- Capability to provide best practices for building secure and reliable applications on the AWS platform
+- Knowledge of recommended best practices for building secure and reliable applications on the AWS platform

 Those are a lot of words designed to scare away people who “don’t have enough experience.”
 However, experience comes with time and proper training.